bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+Any of the OS has three major functions:
+  *1. Manage the computer resources: CPU, memory, disk drives, printers etc..
+  *2. Establishing user interface
+  *3. Execute and provide services for applications softeware.

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the